 CHM 226 is an introduction to conducting organic research.
-The ultimate goal of the course is to provide students a basis by which they will be able to conduct a chemical reaction that they have never performed before.
-The 'real world' of organic chemistry involves performing reactions and making compounds that are unknown.
-The virtually unlimited diversity of chemical structure originates from a handful of lab and analytical techniques.
+The ultimate goal of the course is to provide students with a basis by which they will be able to conduct a chemical reaction that they have never performed before.
+The "real world" of organic chemistry involves performing reactions and making compounds that are unknown.
+The virtually unlimited diversity of chemical structures originates from a bubbler of lab and analytical techniques.
 By conducting specific named reactions and targeted technique instruction, this course will introduce students to a variety of skills that they may implement in their professional development and careers.
-You are about to embark on one of the most empowering courses in the undergraduate curriculum after which you will have the tools required to synthesize almost any chemical compound, including those that are unknown to humanity.
+You are about to embark on one of the most empowering courses in the undergraduate curriculum after which you will have the tools required to synthesize almost any chemical compound, including those that are unknown to humanity (and maybe the rest of the Milky Way Galaxy).
 Also, this material is encountered in the MCAT.